 If you feel like you’ve botched your opening, don’t be afraid to start over.
 No need to apologize or announce that you’d like a redo.
 Simply pausing to collect yourself and take a breath should be enough indication that you’re amending your answer.

-So there you have it: 5 counterintuitive VITA strategies that you probably won’t hear anywhere else.
-We hope they’ll be useful in giving you an advantage and crushing your VITA responses!
+So there you have it: 5 counterintuitive virtual interview strategies that you probably won’t hear anywhere else.
+We hope they’ll be useful in giving you an advantage and crushing your virtual interviews for medical school responses!

-Have any questions about the VITA and other medical school virtual interviews?
+Have any questions about medical school virtual interviews?
 Let us know in the comments below, and we’ll respond to you personally!